Mango Magic Tropical Smoothie Recipe

 • 1 tablespoon honey

-Tip – If the frozen fruits are too hard, then thaw them for 10 minutes for easy blending.
+Tip: If the frozen fruit is too hard, thaw it for 10 minutes to make blending easier.

 All the ingredients added to a blender.